TAP-GGC/Little-Smash-Guys/README.md

 ## :memo: Publications
 <!-- Anderson Molter, Ephraim Kim, and Ariel Thomas, under Dr. Xin Xu and Dr Wein Jin.
 Create Symposium, event, month and day, year, Georgia Gwinnett College. -->
 1. Anderson Molter, Ephraim Kim, Ariel Thomas, Dr. Xin Xu, and Dr Wei Jin.
+"Little Smash Guys Demo", STaRs Event, April 9th, 2019, Georgia Gwinnett College.
+2. Anderson Molter, Ephraim Kim, Ariel Thomas, Dr. Xin Xu, and Dr Wei Jin.
 "Little Smash Guys", Create Symposium Event, Spring 2019, Georgia Gwinnett College.
-1. Anderson Molter, Ephraim Kim, Ariel Thomas, Dr. Xin Xu, and Dr Wei Jin.
-"Little Smash Guys Demo", STaRs Event, April 9th, 2019, Georgia Gwinnett College.

 ## :open_hands: Outreach

 1. <b>TAP Expo</b>, March 14th, 2019, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
+2. <b>Atlanta Science Festival</b>, March 23rd, 2019, Georgia Gwinnett College: Promoting IT to youth
-2. <b>Class Workshops</b>, Spring 2019, Georgia Gwinnett College: to promote the IT field to non-IT students.
+3. <b>Class Workshops</b>, Spring 2019, Georgia Gwinnett College: to promote the IT field to non-IT students.
-3. <b>Atlanta Science Festival</b>, March 23rd, 2019, Georgia Gwinnett College: Promoting IT to youth

 ## :mag_right: Similar Projects
 <i>Use this section to link to a project done in the TAP program that is related in some way to your own.
 This can be a sister project done during your TAP semester or a TAP project done in the past.
 Example: </i>